Pandita-Studio/scene-switcher-godot-addon/README.md

 ## What it does

-When the plugin is enabled, it registers an autoload singleton named `SceneSwitcher` (class `SceneSwitcherHandler`).
-At runtime, it automatically adds a full-screen overlay (a CanvasLayer with a ColorRect) that:
+When the plugin is enabled, it registers an autoload singleton named `SceneSwitcher`.
+At runtime, it dynamically creates a full-screen overlay (a CanvasLayer with a ColorRect) that:

 - On game start: waits a short delay, then fades out from black
 - On scene switch: fades to black, changes the scene, waits a short delay, and fades out again